ConservationInternational/cplus-plugin/docs/user/cplus_ui_guide.md

 use the right arrow button ![right arrow](../img/plugin/cplus_right_arrow.svg) to remove the layer into the group.

 ### Setting groups values
-Move the slider to adjust the weight of each group, User can also manually set the value using the left input spin box.
+Move the slider to adjust the weight of each group, values can also be set manually, by using the left input spin box.
-Once the user is done selecting weights, click **Run Scenario** button to run the analysis.
+Once done selecting weights, click **Run Scenario** button to run the analysis.

 ![example](../img/plugin/step_3_example.gif)